UDOOboard/X86-Docs/docs/13_Advanced_Topics/01_UEFI_update.md

   * Linux 64-bit programmer
 * Update procedure documentation (.pdf)

-Follow the procedure in the .pdf file to update the UEFI BIOS firmware using DOS, Linux or Windows running on your UDOO X86.
+Follow the procedure in the `APN - BIOS programming using H2OFFT_rel1.8.pdf` file to update the UEFI BIOS firmware using DOS, Linux or Windows running on your UDOO X86.

 <span class="label label-warning">Heads up!</span> Remember that update the UEFI firmware will revert the saved configuration to Factory Default.